 Dr. O'Neill and/or his team will check on you either in the recovery room or in your room on the evening of your surgery.
-There is a possibility that if you are feeling well after surgery, that you may be discharged from the recovery room to home, instead of being admitted to the hospital.
-You will be given prescriptions to have filled on your way home from the hospital.

-- 1. Activity: If you go home you may need assistance when first getting out of bed. - 2.
-Diet: You will start on a clear liquid diet that will increase to a regular diet as you tolerate it.

-- 3. Pain Control: When you are discharged from the recovery room and then discharged to your home, you will be given prescriptions for pain pills that you may have filled on your way home from the hospital.
-If you stay over night in the hospital, you will have an IV (intravenous fluids) running into a catheter in your arm.
+- 1. Activity: You may get out of bed with the nurse's help as soon as you feel ready. - 2.
+Diet: You will start on a clear liquid diet that will increase to a regular diet as you tolerate it. - 3.
+Pain Control: When you are discharged from the recovery room and transferred to your hospital room you will have an IV (intravenous fluids) running into a catheter in your arm.
 You may have a button to push that is connected to a machine that gives you the pain medicine when you feel that you need it.
 You may be switched to pain pills the evening of your surgery or the next morning, depending on how your pain is controlled.
-If you have a lot of spasm between your shoulder blades the night of the operation, rather than taking a massive amount of narcotics, you can take a muscle relaxant such as Valium or Flexeril. - 4.
-Medications: After the operation you will have all kinds of medications that are available for you, including pain medications, anti-nausea medications, anti-itch medications, sleeping pills and muscle relaxants.
+If you have a lot of spasms the night of the operation, rather than taking a massive amount of narcotics, you can take a muscle relaxant such as Valium or Flexeril.

+- 4. Medications: After the operation you will have all kinds of medications that are available for you, including pain medications, anti-nausea medications, anti-itch medications, sleeping pills and muscle relaxants.
 However, it is up to you to ask for these medications.
 In addition, if there is something that you require that we have not written for, please ask one of the floor nurses.
-There is always a physician on duty 24 hours a day that can assist your nurse with the medications.
+There is always a doctor on duty 24 hours a day that can assist your nurse with the medications.
 If there is anything we can do to make your hospital stay more comfortable, please do not hesitate to ask. - 5.
-Drain: You may have a drain coming from the incision in your neck.
+Drain: You may have a drain coming from the incision.
 The drain removes the extra fluid from the layers of tissue under your skin.
-This helps to reduce the swelling in your neck and allows Dr. O'Neill and the nurses to monitor the amount of blood you have lost. - 6.
+This helps to reduce the swelling. - 6.
 Sleep: Don't expect to sleep too much the evening and night of your operation.
 The surgery allows you to have a several hour nap during the day, which may disturb your wake/sleep cycle.
-Often you are able to get only two to three hours of sleep the night of the operation. - 7.
-X-ray: You may be sent for cervical spine X-rays before you leave the hospital on either the night of the operation or the following morning if you stay in the hospital overnight.
+Often you are able to get only two to three hours of sleep the night of the operation.